raghuram-gs/web-authentication-authorization/README.md

 * Maintain or change the hash algorithm
 * Take care of maintanance of security of the system

-That was a very basic system of the past and today we have evolved with the invent of mobile apps and modern web apps
+That was a very basic system of the past.

+Today, the systems have evolved with the invent of mobile apps and modern web apps

-Lets look at the uses cases for identity we have today:
+Below are the uses cases for identity we have today:

 * Simple login - Using forms and cookies
 * Single sign-on across sites - SAML
 * Mobile app login - How to achieve ?
 Cannot have cookies and need a long live session
 * Delegate authorization - How to give access without sharing a password ?

-The deledate authorization problem is the one we will be stressing on more now to understand OAuth.
+The deledate authorization problem is the one we will be stressing on more now to understand **OAuth**.

 ## The delegate authorization problem

 How can I let a website or client access my data without giving my password ?

-Lets look at how a typical authorization works today as shown below:
+Lets look at how delegate authorization works:

 ![](Images/AuthorizationExample.png)

 ## What is OAuth 2.0 ?

 OAuth 2.0 is the industry-standard protocol for authorization

-It solves the problem of delegated authorization
+It solves the problem of delegated authorization.

+There are quite a few terminologies used and understanding them makes it simple to go forward.

 ### OAuth 2.0 Terminologies